The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Sushi Room

 As the name suggests, sushi and sashimi are prominent on the menu here, along with a variety of seafood dishes.
-The venue is intimate, minimalistic and considered, with a mix of bar seating, booths or tables to occupy as you enjoy nuanced and harmonious plates that will perfectly satisfy your palate.
+The venue is intimate, minimalist and considered, with a mix of bar seating, booths or tables to occupy as you enjoy nuanced and harmonious plates that will perfectly satisfy your palate.

 Sitchu Tip: Tucked away on a mezzanine level is a private bar and dining, which seats up to eight diners in their own little world away from the venue — good to know for your next special event!